December 31st, 2009 | Features | 0 Comments

 Even in as despicable a situation as Bauby finds himself in, his sense of humor remains just as sharp as ever, while his imagination provides him with freedom and hope.
 Mathieu Almaric manages to capture all of this in a sharp, touching performance that deservedly boosted his profile, leading to his large role in the last Bond movie, Quantum of Solace.

 Finally somebody realized that a Batman story could make a brilliant philosophical piece.
 And it did.
 Not only did it have an able, intelligent director in Chris Nolan, a great script courtesy of Nolan and his brother Jonathan, but it had one of the most mindblowing casts anyone could possibly ask for.
-Fuck, even Alfred, the fucking butler was played by Academy Award winning actor Michael Caine!
-And I know there are those of you who can’t handle Maggie Gyllenhaal’s chutzpa, but she was way better (and hotter) than the boring Katie Holmes any day.
+Even Alfred, the butler was played by Academy Award winning actor Michael Caine!
+And I know there are those of you who can’t handle Maggie Gyllenhaal’s chutzpa, but she was way better than the boring Katie Holmes any day.
 And obviously Heath Ledger’s performance as the Joker was absolutely as amazing as everyone said it was, fully deserving of the oscar and admittedly, a magnificent role to be remembered for.

 By the way, despite the fact the film dealt with the big issues and ideas of privacy vs. security, nihilism vs. order and self sacrifice vs. homicide, it did not stop people from making it the highest grossing movie of the year, earning more than $1 billion worldwide.
 Hollywood, how much more proof do you need that smart filmmaking makes money!